sgronlund/latias-proj/README.md

 ![image](https://user-images.githubusercontent.com/55285451/113585858-1120f780-962d-11eb-81f5-9c4978737d20.png)

-### Docs
+### Documentation

-To generate documentation, you can simply run (after running npm install):
+To generate documentation, you can simply run:
 ```bash
 npm run document
 ```

-This will generate the src/out/ folder where index.html will contain all generated documentation.
+This will generate the `src/out/` folder where index.html will contain all generated documentation.

 ### Clean